codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 ###Portlet to Gadget (or vice versa)

-For this section, you will continue implementing the *Google Map* gadget in your site.
+For this section, we will continue implementing the *Google Map* gadget in our site.
 It would be convenient for a user to, not only implement "gadget to gadget" communications, but to also allow communications between those gadgets and their already existing portlets.
-For this example, you will link Liferay's *Directory* portlet with the previously mentioned *Google Map* gadget.
-Your goal is to create a link for an individual's address in the *Directory* portlet which will, then, send the address information to our *Google Map* gadget.
+For this example, we will link Liferay's *Directory* portlet with the previously mentioned *Google Map* gadget.
+Our goal is to create a link for an individual's address in the *Directory* portlet which will, then, send the address information to our *Google Map* gadget.
 Please follow the instructions below:

 1. First, you will need to add the *Directory* portlet and *Google Map* gadget to your page.
 To do this, navigate to *Add* &rarr; *More...* and select these from the menu.